mgnooj/monochord-web/docs/intro.md

 ![Microton Interface](/img/interface_with_keyboard.png)

-This site contains the documentation for the Microton Analog Modeling Synthesizer series.
+This site contains the documentation for the Microton Virtual Synthesizer series.

 The Microton gives users the sounds of classic analog synthesizers along with effortless access to microtonal tunings and temperaments.